slatedocs/slate/source/index.html.md

 -H "Content-Type: application/json" \
 -H "Authorization: Token $COINBTR_TOKEN"
 ```
 This API call is used to retrieve your wallets balances, including their deposit addresses.
+There are three type of balances in coinbtr: `available`, `pending` and `frozen`.

+* `available`: Funds you can spend.

+* `pending`: Funds that will be added in your account due to an incoming transfer.

+* `frozen`: Frozen funds due to a limit order you have previously placed.

 ### HTTP Request
 > The API response will look like this: